rustomax/rust-iterators/README.md

 let r = (1..).collect::<Vec<i32>>();
 ```

-The `(1..)` defines a range that starts with 1 and increments infinitely.
+The `(1..)` defines a range that starts with `1` and increments indefinitely.
 In practice, such program compiles and runs, but eventually crashes with the error message: `fatal runtime error: out of memory`.
 Well, that's not very practical, you might say.
 Indeed, by themselves infinite ranges are pretty useless.
 What makes them useful is combining them with other adapters and consumers.

 One particularly helpful pattern involves using the `take()` method to limit the number of items returned by the iterator.
 The following iterator will return the first 10 items in a sequence of squares of integers that are divisible by 5 without a remainder.